Novartis argues for Glivec patent at India's top court

 The case has added to the tensions between Big Pharma and India, following a decision by the patent office in March to strip Germany’s Bayer AG of its exclusive right to sell another costly cancer drug, Nexavar.
 Bayer has challenged that decision.

-Last week, the Delhi High Court ruled in favor of local drugmaker Cipla in a patent infringement case filed by Switzerland’s Roche Holding AG over Cipla’s cancer drug Erlocip.
+Last week, the Delhi High Court ruled in favour of local drugmaker Cipla in a patent infringement case filed by Switzerland’s Roche Holding AG over Cipla’s cancer drug Erlocip.

-Reporting by Suchitra Mohanty in NEW DELHI and Kaustubh Kulkarni in MUMBAI; Additional reporting by Caroline Copley in ZURICH; Editing by Alex Richardson